crispinalan/talkcalendar/README.md

 ```
 sudo dnf install -y flite
 ```
+Fedora Gnome is using an older version of Flite compared to Debian and Ubuntu.
+A version check (flite --version) reveals that Fedora is using version "flite-1.3-release October 2005".
+The same version check with Ubuntu Mate reveals "flite-2.1-release Dec 2017".
+Debian Bullseye is using "flite 2.2".
+This has meant that I have had to change the Talk Calendar code base so that there is not longer an implicit dependency on Flite C library header files.
+Flite has to be installed independently and the code now uses a C system command which allows speech to be generated with Linux distributions using an older version of Flite e.g. 1.3.
+I am wondering if Fedora Gnome wants users to use  Festival rather than [Flite] given the version being [used](https://repology.org/project/flite/versions).

 <ins>Gtk 4.0:</ins> At time of writing Gtk 4.0 is not in the Debian or Ubuntu repositories and so the migration to using Gtk 4.0 will have to wait until the Gtk 4.0 package is added to the mainstream distributions.
 Gtk 4.0 is available with Fedora as is the Gtk 3.0 library (Talk Calendar runs as a Gtk 3.0 application).
 Migration will likley require a great deal of code to be rewritten as there are many depreciations and other changes as outlined in the migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).